 If you are a new food business, you will need to register with the council.
 Find out how at Register a Food Business.

-The Government's COVID-19 Secure guidelines are the legal requirement to adhere to make your business COVID-19 safe, and can be found here.
+The Government's COVID-19 Secure guidelines are the legal requirement to adhere to make your business COVID-19 safe, and can be found at the Gov.UK website.
 Guidance for the Hospitality Industry hasn't been published yet, but when they are we will update this page.